 Chapter III vests the judicial power of the Commonwealth in a 'Federal Supreme Court, to be called the High Court, and in such other federal courts as the Parliament creates, and in such other courts as it invests with federal jurisdiction' (s 71; sourced from the Federal Register of Legislation at 15 February 2017).

-Apart from the High Court, this includes the Federal Court of Australia, the Family Court of Australia and the Federal Circuit Court of Australia (formerly known as the Federal Magistrates' Court).
+Apart from the High Court, this includes the Federal Court of Australia, the Federal Circuit and Family Court of Australia (formerly the Family Court of Australia and the Federal Circuit Court of Australia).

 Chapter III also sets out both the original (ss 75-76) and appellate (ss 73-74) jurisdictions of the High Court, as well as providing for the number of High Court judges (s 79) and their appointment, tenure and remuneration (s 72).